wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-databases-and-caches.md

 Choreo allows you to create PostgreSQL and MySQL databases as well as Choreo-Managed Cache instances on all major cloud providers (AWS, Azure, GCP, and DigitalOcean) as fully Choreo-managed platform services.
 These databases and caches can be seamlessly provisioned to offer persistence and caching capabilities for all your Choreo components.
 Choreo provides various service plans for each type, ranging from smaller instances for development purposes to production-grade databases with automatic backups and high-availability multi-nodes.

+!!! info "Note"
+     - The capability to create Choreo-managed database, vector database, and cache services is available only for paid Choreo users.
+     - Billing for these services will be included in your Choreo subscription, with pricing varying based on the service plan of the resources you create.
+For more details, see [Choreo Platform Services Billing](../references/choreo-platform-services-billing-and-upgrades.md#platform-service-billing-information).

+!!!Tip "Explore the free trial"
+    Choreo provides a 7-day free trial for all database types on the 'Hobbyist' service plan, available to free-tier users.

 ## PostgreSQL on Choreo

 PostgreSQL (also known as Postgres), is an open-source object-relational database management system.
 You can create PostgreSQL databases on Choreo as fully Choreo-managed, flexible SQL databases that are ideal for both structured and unstructured data.
 If you want to perform an efficient vector similarity search, you can create a PostgreSQL vector database.